Yucatán with Jorge Guzmán

 What is the cancelation policy?

-You may cancel before May 6, 2022 and receive a full refund minus a $500 per-person service fee.
-If you cancel on or after May 7, 2022, there is a 50% cancellation fee.
-On or after July 5, 2022 there is a 100% cancellation fee.
+You may cancel on or before November 16, 2022 and receive a full refund minus a $500 per-person service fee.
+If you cancel on or after November 17, 2022, there is a 50% cancellation fee; on or after January 14, 2023, there is a 100% cancellation fee.
 We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases family/medical emergency or cases of the trip being cancelled (see our Terms and Conditions for full details).